 If you are buying a travel gift for someone who is more keen on photography and does have some photography experience, then you might look at a mirrorless camera.
 Mirrorless cameras come with interchangeable lenses and offer more features and versatility than compact cameras.
 Although heavier than compact cameras, they are often smaller and less heavy than DSLR cameras.

 You can read our travel camera guide for even more options.
+We also have guides to the best compact cameras for travel, best action cameras, best bridge cameras, best mirrorless cameras, and best DSLR cameras.
 Have a question about choosing a travel camera or travel camera accessory, feel free to ask us as we have a lot of experience buying and recommending cameras to people of all skill levels.

 Price: ~ USD $125 and up.